sharaths27/TUX-Notes/Introduction.md

 ## Kernel

+	Linux technically refers to the kernel.
+	A complete operating system is usually:
+	Linux Kernel + GNU Tools + User Applications

 The kernel is the program that controls everything in a computer and lets applications talk to hardware safely and efficiently.

 The Linux kernel is the core, foundational program of the operating system that acts as the direct bridge between computer hardware (CPU, memory, devices) and software applications.
 It manages system resources, enabling apps to run, and acts as a central mediator, ensuring secure interaction between hardware and software.